amspell04/comp423-course-notes/docs/tutorials/rust-setup.md

 * Reviewer: [Lindsay Bean](https://github.com/lcbean)

 In this tutorial you will be introduced to the programming language, Rust.
-We will go over how to install Rust, set up a development container from scratch, and then create your very first Rust project!
+Rust is a systems programming language that allows more control of memory management.
+Throughout this tutorial we will learn how to set up a development container from scratch and then create our very first Rust project!

 ## **Tutorial Prerequisites**